 Birds do it.
 Fish and mammals do it, even insects and reptiles do it.
 Animals across the globe fly, swim or walk in their effort to find food or a more hospitable climate or places to breed.
+Migration is the heart beat of the world!
 To be counted as a true migration, the movement of the animals should be an annual or seasonal occurrence.
 Migrants can use the sun, the stars, reflected light, the Earth’s magnetic field and their sense of smell to find their way.

 The longest migration record is held by a bird, the Arctic terns, weighing in at less than 4.5 ounces (125 grams), flying around 25,000 miles (40,000 kilometers) from their Arctic breeding grounds to the Antarctic and back.
 But a few years ago, researchers fitted birds with miniature geolocators and discovered that some of them traveled more than 50,000 miles (80,000 km) in a year because of the meandering routes they took to exploit prevailing wind systems!

 Also famous in birds world, the Alaskan bar-tailed godwit, which apparently makes its eight-day, 6,835-mile autumn migration (11,000 km) from Alaska to New Zealand in one step, with no stopovers to rest or refuel!

 The longest migration made by a land mammal is that of the caribou, which can travel 3,000 miles annually, in North America!

 In Africa, migrating wildebeest know there’s strength in numbers.
 They travel close to 1000 miles in a herd of over 1.5 million individuals, along with hundreds of thousands of zebra and gazelles, between Kenya and Tanzania.